vnali/studio-plugin-docs/README.md

 - In "Volumes to import assets as episodes" field, select the volumes you uploaded episodes.
 - Make sure "Enable" is checked so episode import is enabled.
 - Specify "Sites" that imported epiosde should be saved/propagated to.
-  - If more than one site are selected, epiosde settings for first site is used.
 - Save this form and use the Asset index utility tool to index assets on those volumes.
   - As default, all volumes are listed on Asset index utility page.
 On general setting page, there is an option, 'On Asset Indexes utility page, only list the volumes that user has saveAssets:[VolumeUID] permission'.
 By enabling this option, on the Asset Index Utility page, the user can only view the volumes to which the user has save access.
 - Check if assets are imported to Craft and an episode is created for each asset file.